Irénée du Pont: Career

 He worked for Fenn's Manufacturing Contracting Company for a number of years before he joined DuPont in 1903. du Pont first worked in the organization of a construction division in black powder, then worked as assistant treasurer, assistant to the general manager and manager of the developmental department.
 By the start of World War I he was the vice president, and he was named the chairman of the executive committee a year later.

-He was the elected president of DuPont from 1919 to 1925, where he oversaw the dismantling of the company's war productions from WWI.
+He was the elected president of DuPont from 1919 to 1925, where he oversaw the dismantling of the company's war productions from the First World War.
 At the time of his death, he was credited with being responsible for the shift of the company from being solely dependent on explosives, to being a more diverse industrial company.
-He oversaw DuPont at a time when eight workers were fatally poisoned with tetraethyl lead while he issued statements about there being "slight difficulties".
+He oversaw DuPont at a time when three workers were fatally poisoned with tetraethyl lead.
+In the 1920s and 1930s, the DuPont company also supported German rearmament and worked with the German chemicals conglomerate IG Farben.

-He retired from the board of directors of DuPont in 1958 and was succeeded by his son Irénée du Pont Jr.
+He retired from the board of directors of DuPont in 1958.

 Personal life

 Du Pont married a second cousin of his, Irene Sophie du Pont, and had nine children with her: eight daughters and a son.

 Du Pont built a mansion in Varadero, Cuba, which he named Xanadu.
 In 1957, Fortune estimated his wealth at between $200 million and $400 million, making him one of the two richest members of the Du Pont family at that time, and one of the twenty richest Americans (see Wealthiest Americans (1957)).

 Du Pont, a registered Republican, supported the repeal of Prohibition but was an opponent of the New Deal left-wing agenda of President Franklin Roosevelt.
 Du Pont was also a founder of the American Liberty League.
+In 1933, Irénée du Pont is rumored to have been one of the forces behind the Business Plot.

 He died on December 19, 1963, in Wilmington, Delaware.